 Student Exchange Program

 Attend another EcoLeague college to take courses not offered at your home college, do research with other faculty, meet new colleagues and explore a new ecosystem and culture.
-On an EcoLeague exchange, you get the benefit of a tremendously rich array of educational resources while still enjoying a small school environment, small classes and hands-on learning.
-Exchanges are open to students who are enrolled in any academic area, not just the environment!
-Credits earned at the host college are easily transferred back to your home college.
-You pay tuition to your home college, and room & board to the host college.
+On an EcoLeague exchange, you receive the benefit of a rich array of educational resources while still enjoying a small school environment, small classes, and hands-on learning.
+Exchanges are open to students who are enrolled in any academic area.
+Credits earned at the host college are transferred back to your home college.
+You pay tuition to your home college, and room and board to the host college.
 This means that financial aid packages remain intact and can be used toward your EcoLeague exchange.